Your guide to applying to university in Ontario

 Once you've applied, universities will need to see whether you'll be a good fit for the program you applied to.
 There are different requirements for different types of programs.

 All programs will require your transcripts.
-Additional requirements can include English language test scores, a personal essay, an interview, a portfolio of creative work, online assessments, and math or science contests.
+Some programs will have additional requirements such as English language test scores, supplementary admission forms, a personal essay, an interview, a portfolio of creative work, or online assessments.

 If you're an Ontario high school student, you don't have to worry about sending your grades.
 Your high school will submit them for you.